TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Manually.rst

 Create the database
 ===================

-We are assuming your are using Mysql 8.0 and the database should be called t3coredev and you will access it with username `typo3` and password `somepassword` from localhost.
+We are assuming your are using MySQL 8.0 and the database should be called t3coredev and you will access it with username `typo3` and password `somepassword` from localhost.

 ::